mozmeao/birdbox/README.md

 ## Running locally, for development of Birdbox itself

+### Directly on your machine

+_This mode uses sqlite for the DB and stores uploaded media on your machine_

 * Install the `just` taskrunner (Docs [here](https://github.com/casey/just); spoiler: `brew install just`)
 * Check out the repo
 * `cd` path/to/birdbox